 1994 Employee Stock Purchase Plan.
-On August 31, 1994, the Board of Directors of the Company adopted the Bethel Bancorp 1994 Employee Stock Purchase Plan (the "1994 Stock Purchase Plan"), covering a maximum of 52,000 common shares.
-The 1994 Stock Purchase Plan was approved by the shareholders of the Company at the 1994 Annual Meeting held on October 19, 1994.
+On August 31, 1994, the Board of Directors of the Company adopted the Bethel Bancorp 1994 Employee Stock Purchase Plan (the "1994 Stock Purchase Plan"), which was approved by the shareholders of the Company at the 1994 Annual Meeting.

 The 1994 Stock Purchase Plan is administered by the Board's Personnel and Compensation Committee and provides for twenty quarterly offerings of common stock to employees.
 Participating employees will purchase shares with accumulated payroll deductions.
 Each employee of the Company or its subsidiaries who is age 21 and who has completed one year of service, with 1,000 hours of service, is eligible to participate in the 1994 Stock Purchase Plan, except for certain employees with substantial stock interests in the Company, taking into account rights to purchase stock accruing under the 1994 Stock Purchase Plan.
 The purchase price of a share of common stock sold pursuant to each quarterly offering will be not less than the fair market value per share on the date of exercise.
-The Board of Directors of the Company may change the option price for any offering to a percentage of fair market value not more than 100% and not less than 85%.
+The Board of Directors of the Company may change the purchase price for any offering to a percentage of fair market value not more than 100% and not less than 85%.